 Good for: Stretching out your budget

-The Reverse Martingale takes the same strategy and turns it on its head.
+The Reverse Martingale roulette strategy takes the same system and turns it on its head.
 Instead of doubling your bet every time you lose, you double it when you win.
 The benefit of this is that you won’t end up with a rapidly increasing bet while you're on a losing streak.
 It also means that you can follow the strategy if you don't have a huge budget.

 Good for: Keeping track of your budget